 National Museum of Singapore

-Beautiful as it looks, the notorious Victorian-style spiral staircase at the century-old museum first built in 1882 is the most haunted spot in the place.
-Visitors and staff have claimed to see the wandering spirit of the former museum director, British doctor and zoologist Carl Alexander Gibson-Hill.
+Beautiful as it looks, the notorious Victorian-style spiral staircase at the century-old museum first built-in 1882 is the most haunted spot in the place.
+Visitors and staff have claimed to see the wandering spirit of the former museum director, a British doctor and zoologist Carl Alexander Gibson-Hill.
 He suffered from poor health in his later years and according to some rumours, he committed suicide.

 Others have reported sightings of a priest-like figure, unexplainable cold spots or drafts, and there were several reports of people being stopped and tripped by an unseen force when they attempted to climb it.
 That’s probably why the stairway is currently sealed off from the public.